Architecture Documentation¶

 Tests Organization¶

-The test structure follows what is documented in the tests guide.
+The test structure should follow the guidance in the testing guide.

 Data Resources Organization¶